 Food labels can help you make the best choices for your family’s health.

 When trying to choose healthier packaged foods, what part of the packet should we look at?
+Learn a few tips and tricks for reading food labels below, and download a food label cheat sheet to take with you as you shop.

 Ingredients are listed from largest to smallest by weight.
 Check the first three items on the ingredients list – if they include added sugar, saturated fat, or salt, the product mightn’t be a healthy choice.
 Also, be aware that these ingredients can go by many different names.